Predicting Cellular Responses to Novel Drug Perturbations at a Single-Cell Resolution: Conclusion

-L.H. is thankful for valuable feedback from Fabiola Curion and Carlo De Donno.
-L.H. acknowledges support by the Helmholtz Association under the joint research school Munich School for Data Science - MUDS".
-This work was supported by the German Federal Ministry of Education and Research (BMBF) under Grant No. 01IS18036B.
-F.J.T. acknowledges support by the BMBF (01IS18053A) and the Helmholtz Association’s Initiative and Networking Fund through Helmholtz AI (ZT-I-PF-5-01) and sparse2big (ZT-I-007).
+\begin{ack} LH is thankful for valuable feedback from Fabiola Curion and Carlo De Donno.
+LH is supported by the Helmholtz Association under the joint research school ``Munich School for Data Science - MUDS''.
+ML is grateful for financial support from the Joachim Herz Stiftung.
+NK and FJT ackowledge support by Helmholtz Association's Initiative and Networking Fund through Helmholtz AI (ZT-I-PF-5-01).
+FJT further acknowledges support by the BMBF (01IS18053A).
+FJT consults for Immunai Inc., Singularity Bio B.V., CytoReason Ltd, and Omniscope Ltd, and has ownership interest in Dermagnostix GmbH and Cellarity.
+This work was supported by the German Federal Ministry of Education and Research (BMBF) under Grant No. 01IS18036B. \end{ack}